Hello, Hawaii, How Are You?

-Hello, Hawaii, How Are You? is a song written in 1915, by Jean Schwartz, Bert Kalmar and Edgar Leslie.
+"Hello, Hawaii, How Are You?" is a song written in 1915, by Jean Schwartz, Bert Kalmar and Edgar Leslie.

 The song was inspired by the American Telephone and Telegraph Company's recent successful radio (then commonly called "wireless") telephone transmission from the U.S. Navy's station, NAA in Arlington, Virginia, to Hawaii.
-This technology was still experimental, and the song underscores the caller's desperation to talk to his or her sweetheart in Hawaii, from his or her home in New York City.
+This technology was still experimental, and the song underscores the caller's desperation to talk to their sweetheart in Hawaii, from their home in New York City.

 The song was recorded in 1915 by Billy Murray, backed with an instrumental version by Pietro Deiro on Side B; and later that year by Broadway star Nora Bayes.